Table of Contents

 - Executes up migrations against the database

-mix phx.gen.release --docker - Uses our image and the PostgreSQL environment variables (
+mix phx.gen.release --docker - Uses your image and the PostgreSQL environment variables (

 PGHOST,PGDATABASE,PGUSER,PGPASSWORD)